paladin-t/b8/docs/manual.md

 	* returns cloned graphics object

 * `RGBA(r, g, b, a = 255)`: returns a color value with RGBA components, each component is an integer ranged from 0 to 255
-* `UNPACK(c, r, g, b [, a])`: unpacks a color value with RGBA components, and assigns all result values to following variables
+* `UNPACK(c, r, g, b [, a])`: unpacks a color value with RGBA components, and assigns all result values to rest variables
 	* `c`: for input, color value
 	* `r`: for output, the red component
 	* `g`: for output, the green component